A Shocked Wind Interpretation of an Odd Radio Circle: Discussion

-The motivation for this work is to understand the origin of the extended line emission observed in the ORC4 central galaxy. \citet{Coil24} conclude that the properties of the \oii \ emission observed, including its unusual physical extent, extremely high EW, and high velocity dispersion, coupled with the old stellar population in the host galaxy, point to the gas not being associated with the interstellar medium in the galaxy.
-Additionally, both \citet{Coil24} and \citet{Rupke24} conclude that while a weak AGN may be present in the ORC4 central galaxy, it is likely not the source of the strong line emission.
-While ORC4 does have LINER-like emission line flux ratios, these can be the result of an AGN or shocks, and \citet{Rupke24} estimate that if an AGN is present it has a low Eddington ratio of log $L/L_{Edd} = $-3 to -4. \citet{Coil24} also show that the \oii \ luminosity is extremely high given the radio luminosity in this source, when compared to known AGN.
+The ``null hypothesis'' is that the \oii\ emission is from the galaxy's interstellar medium. \citet{Coil24} conclude that this is inconsistent with the properties of the \oii\ nebula---including its unusual physical extent, extremely high EW, and high velocity dispersion---and with the old stellar population in the host galaxy.
+There is no indication of on-going star formation in the ORC4 central galaxy, and \citet{Coil24} showed that the radial surface brightness profile of the \oii \ emission, which is similar to the radial profile of other emission lines shown here, does not follow that of the stellar light.
+This points to ionization from stars not being the dominant ionization source.

+A second possibility is excitation by an AGN. \citet{Coil24} and \citet{Rupke24} conclude that, while a weak AGN may be present in the ORC4 central galaxy, it is likely not the source of the strong line emission, and \citet{Rupke24} estimate that if an AGN is present it has a low Eddington ratio of log $L/L_{Edd} = $-3 to -4. \citet{Coil24} also show that the \oii \ luminosity is extremely high given the radio luminosity in this source, when compared to AGN.

-Here we conclude as well that an AGN, if present, is not likely to be the main source of photoionization resulting in the observed strong line emission.
-The flux ratio spatial maps (Figure \ref{fig:line_ratio_maps}) do not show strongly elevated values in the very center of the galaxy, nor are elevated line ratios observed in the shape of a collimated bicone, as is common in galaxies with strong AGN emission and outflows.
-In addition, the substantial differences observed in the kinematics of the more spatially-extended \oii \ emission compared to the kinematics of the other emission lines points to a non-AGN origin, one which leads to a far higher \oii \ luminosity than \oiii \ luminosity.
+Here we conclude as well that an AGN, if present, is not likely to be the main source of photoionization.
+The AGN models cannot jointly fit the strong lines with consistent parameters, with the \OIHa \ ratio in particular indicating a softer ionizing continuum than the other lines (Figure \ref{fig:agn_models2}).
+Any AGN would have to be low-luminosity to reproduce the optical line ratios and radio emission, but would then have difficulty exciting the observed emission lines, whose luminosities sum to almost 10$^{43}$ erg s$^{-1}$ (Table 1).
+Finally, the line ratio spatial maps (Figure \ref{fig:line_ratio_maps}) do not show strongly elevated values in the very center of the galaxy, nor are elevated line ratios observed in the shape of a collimated bicone, as is common in galaxies with an AGN ionization cone or outflow.

+The LINER-like line ratios observed in ellipticals---like those seen in the ORC4 central galaxy---can alternatively be interpreted as ionization of the interstellar medium (ISM) by older stellar populations.
+In this case, post-asymptotic giant branch stars are the best candidate \citep[e.g.,][]{Sarzi10}.
+However, the line emission in ORC4 is much brighter than in these galaxies and the radial profile of the ionized gas does not trace that of the stars \citep{Coil24}.